-- Unlike in boxing, karate gives opponents access to attack other players in any body part with the use of the specific techniques.
+- Unlike boxing, karate gives opponents access to attack other players in any body part with the use of specific techniques.

-- In taekwondo, the common point scoring system is 1 point for a kick to the Hogu, 2 points for a turning behind kick, 3 points for a back kick and 4 points for a spinning head kick.
+- In Taekwondo, the common point scoring system is 1 point for a kick to the Hogu, 2 points for a turning behind the kick, 3 points for a back kick and 4 points for a spinning head kick.

 - In Martial Arts, points are awarded based on how impressed the judges are with the contestant’s techniques.

 Each sport has different time frames and rounds for playing.

 - In boxing, a match consists of a predetermined number of matches from 9-12, with 3 minutes for each round.